 I took a break from section hiking the Appalachian Trail this weekend and climbed Mt.
 Carrigain (4,700 ft), the 14th highest peak on the White Mountain 4,000 footer list.
 Fall foliage is at its peak in the mountains and Carrigain is said to have the best views in the Whites.
 It’s situated at the southern end of the Pemigewasset Wilderness, which is an area I haven’t hiked at all, but want to explore further next year.
 The peaks and forests in this area are well away from the trailheads, which means fewer people in the backcountry.

 As usual, I got up at 4:30 am and drove to the Whites.
-I took me about 2 and a half hours to make it to the trail head and I was on the trail by 7:45 am.
-I had driven north in light rain, but the sky was clearing when I drove through Crawford Notch, so I was hopeful to have a clear summit.
+I took me about 2 and a half hours to make it to the trailhead and I was on the trail by 7:45 am.
+I had driven north in light rain, but the sky was clearing when I drove through Crawford Notch, so I was hoping to have a clear summit.

 There are a few easy stream crossings over Whiteface Brook and Carrigain Brook, but I could see how these would be more challenging in deeper water.
 As it was, I was stepping on submerged rocks to get across.

 As I got higher up Carrigain, it got colder and there was a light rain falling by the time I started climbing the mountain proper.
 The footing was a bit slippery but not too bad.
 I wore my rain shell for a while but switched over to my new Marmot DriClime Catalyst Jacket before breaking treeline for a little bit more warmth.
 The DriClime has a soft wicking liner which kept up amazingly well with the sweat that builds up under my pack during a climb.
 This is going to be a great layer for winter hiking.